-Sponsors will be required to provide ACT Health HREC with an annual safety report that supports trial oversight, includes a clear summary of the evolving safety profile of the trial and evidence that the sponsor is conducting its own ongoing safety monitoring appropriately.
+Sponsors, via the local principal investigator, will be required to provide the Research Ethics and Governance Office (REGO) with an annual safety report that supports trial oversight, includes a clear summary of the evolving safety profile of the trial and evidence that the sponsor is conducting its own ongoing safety monitoring appropriately.
 Should there be any new safety information the sponsor will be required to provide an updated participant information and consent form.
-Please include any outstanding safety reports from pre-November 2016 in the study's first annual safety report.

-Sponsors are required to review the Investigator Brochure at least annually and to provide updates to investigators and the HREC.
+- Sponsors are required to review the Investigator Brochure at least annually and to provide updates to investigators and REGO.

-Sponsors must provide the HREC with reports of Data Safety and Monitoring Boards.
+- Sponsors must provide REGO with reports of Data Safety and Monitoring Boards.